cseblog/cseblog.github.io/_posts/2021-07-23-solving-the-mountain-bike-problem.md

 > Your challenge is to write a program in Java to find the longest and then the steepest path on this map specified in the format above.
 Its max size is **1000x1000**, and all the numbers on it are **between 0 and 1500**.

 ---
-The first thing that came into my mind is "Let's google it" and find the solution, after doing few searches, it was easy to find out a few solutions, some solution code is Javascript based, some Python and Java ones.
+The first thing that came into my mind is "Let's google it" and find the solution, after doing few searches, it was easy to find out a few solutions, some solution code are Javascript based, some Python and Java ones.
 You may think that why I do Google searching if I want to solve this problem?
-The answer is that is my habit of thinking after more than 10 years in this industry.
-When you have a problem, I always try to find the available solutions firstly, trying to understand the solution and optimize/adjust them according to my specific use cases.
-Unfortunately, I can't understand any of available solution, that means I have to solve it by myself.
+The answer of it is my habit of thinking after more than 10 years in this industry.
+When you have a problem, you should always try to find the available solutions firstly, rather than re-inventing the wheel.
+For me, I shall try to understand the solution and optimize or adjust them according to my specific use cases.
+Unfortunately, This time, I can't understand any of available solution, that means I have to solve it by myself.

 This is my **Top-down thinking approach**  to solve it.
 Starting I draw the martrix on my blank paper,